Squishmallows

-Squishmallows is a brand of stuffed toy that was launched in 2017 by Kelly Toys Holdings LLC.
-Squishmallows are round and come in a variety of colors, sizes, animals, and textures.
-The brand has created over 1,000 Squishmallows characters with unique names and background stories.
-Depending on the size and store, prices can range between $3-$50 but rarer collections are often priced higher.
+Squishmallows is a brand of stuffed toy that was launched in 2017 by Kelly Toys Holdings LLC and is owned by Jazwares, a Berkshire Hathaway company.
+Squishmallows are round and come in a variety of colors, sizes, animals/foods/objects, and textures.
+The brand has created over 3,000 Squishmallow designs.

 History

-Founders
+Founder

-Kelly Toys Holdings, headquartered in Los Angeles, California, was founded in 1986 by Jonathan Kelly.
-In an interview with Yahoo!
+Kelly Toys Holdings, headquartered in Los Angeles, California, was founded in 1986 by Jonathan Kelly In an interview with Yahoo!
 Finance, Kelly stated that he came up with the idea for Squishmallows when he went to Japan and saw a variety of appealing toy products, including plush toys.
 Kelly and his team then spent several months creating a toy that emulated the “soft, cute, and kawaii” look of the Japanese plush toys.

-After collaborating for one year, Kelly Toys Holdings was acquired by Jazwares Inc, a privately owned company, in 2018.
-Thus, Kelly Toys Holdings expanded its position in the market for toys and obtained opportunities to get further licenses for the brand.
-Kelly Toys Holdings was Jazwares’ second acquisition following their acquisition of Wicked Cool Toys.
+Judd Zebersky, CEO and president of Jazwares, announced a strategic partnership with Kelly Toys in 2019 to "reinvigorate and expand distribution" of its Russ Berrie brand, which Jazwares had acquired in 2018.
+After collaborating for a year, Jazwares acquired Kelly Toys to expand its marketplace position and obtain additional marketplace licenses for the brand.
+Kelly Toys was acquired by Jazwares, a Berkshire Hathaway company, in 2020.
+The official partnership was announced in April 2020 by Zebersky along with Kelly Toys and their parent company, Alleghany Corporation.
+Kelly Toys Holdings was Jazwares' second acquisition following their acquisition of Wicked Cool Toys in 2019.

 Popularity

-Squishmallows first gained success during the COVID-19 pandemic in 2020 through social media outlets, like TikTok, where Squishmallow collectors would post about their plush toy collections.
+Squishmallows first gained success during the COVID-19 pandemic in 2020-21 through social media outlets such as TikTok, where Squishmallows collectors would post about their collections.
 The TikTok hashtag #Squishmallows has gained over 550 million views.
-Squishmallows has acquired nearly 100,000 followers on Twitter and nearly 500,000 followers on Instagram.
-Almost 2 years after launching Squishmallows, Kelly Toys Holdings has sold over 50 million units.
+Squishmallows has acquired nearly 120,000 followers on Twitter as of 2023, 456,000 TikTok followers and nearly 890,000 followers on Instagram.
+As of May 2024, the brand has more than 13 billion views on TikTok and has been tagged more than 1 million times on Instagram.

+As of August 2024, 400 million Squishmallows units, in 3,000 styles, have been sold.